VerifAPS/verifaps-lib/README.md

 # TODO

+* [ ] Visitor for adding making explicit of the default initialization values
+* [ ] explicit type promotion
 * [ ] Unit Tests, especially for wrong expressions and statements
 * [ ] Error Messages
 * [ ] Documentation